ROCKET-1: Mastering Open-World Interaction with Visual-Temporal Context Prompting

 Abstract

 Vision-language models (VLMs) have excelled in multimodal tasks, but adapting them to embodied decision-making in open-world environments presents challenges.
-A key issue is the difficulty in smoothly connecting individual entities in low-level observations with abstract concepts required for planning.
-A common approach to address this problem is through the use of hierarchical agents, where VLMs serve as high-level reasoners that break down tasks into executable sub-tasks, typically specified using language and imagined observations.
-However, language often fails to effectively convey spatial information, while generating future images with sufficient accuracy remains challenging.
-To address these limitations, we propose visual-temporal context prompting, a novel communication protocol between VLMs and policy models.
-This protocol leverages object segmentation from both past and present observations to guide policy-environment interactions.
-Using this approach, we train ROCKET-1, a low-level policy that predicts actions based on concatenated visual observations and segmentation masks, with real-time object tracking provided by SAM-2.
-Our method unlocks the full potential of VLMs’ visual-language reasoning abilities, enabling them to solve complex creative tasks, especially those heavily reliant on spatial understanding.
-Experiments in Minecraft demonstrate that our approach allows agents to accomplish previously unattainable tasks, highlighting the effectiveness of visual-temporal context prompting in embodied decision-making.
+One critical issue is bridging the gap between discrete entities in low-level observations and the abstract concepts required for effective planning.
+A common solution is building hierarchical agents, where VLMs serve as high-level reasoners that break down tasks into executable sub-tasks, typically specified using language.
+However, language suffers from the inability to communicate detailed spatial information.
+We propose visual-temporal context prompting, a novel communication protocol between VLMs and policy models.
+This protocol leverages object segmentation from past observations to guide policy-environment interactions.
+Using this approach, we train ROCKET-1, a low-level policy that predicts actions based on concatenated visual observations and segmentation masks, supported by real-time object tracking from SAM-2.
+Our method unlocks the potential of VLMs, enabling them to tackle complex tasks that demand spatial reasoning.
+Experiments in Minecraft show that our approach enables agents to achieve previously unattainable tasks, with a 76% absolute improvement in open-world interaction performance.

 Method